 Through IAMAT and numerous publications, Dr. Marcolongo worked tirelessly to inform travellers of health risks and raise awareness of travellers' health among travel industry professionals and medical practitioners worldwide.
 His foresight, compassion and generosity continue to serve as inspiration for our work.

-We currently sponsor the Dr. Vincenzo Marcolongo Memorial Lecture held at the American Society of Tropical Medicine and Hygiene (ASTMH)Annual Meetings.
+We sponsor the Dr. Vincenzo Marcolongo Memorial Lecture held at the American Society of Tropical Medicine and Hygiene (ASTMH)Annual Meetings.
 Since 1990, we are proud to provide lectureship grants to a distinguished researcher or clinician to present on topics of travel medicine and global health, with the goal of expanding knowledge and best practices in the field.

 Recent lectures have covered diverse topics including environmental disease in tropical regions, research on Vibrio cholerae, leptospirosis in the tropics, and snakebite.